Dodge: Europe

-During the Second World War, Dodge Kew was part of the London Aircraft Production Group, building fuselage sections for Handley Page Halifax bombers.
+During the World War II, Dodge Kew was part of the London Aircraft Production Group, building fuselage sections for Handley Page Halifax bombers.
 The pre-war and wartime truck range was replaced by the Dodge 100 "Kew" truck (1949–1957), nicknamed the "parrot nose" due to the sculpted lines of its bonnet.
 Subsequent normal-control Dodges built at Kew were the 200 series (1957–1963) and the 400 series (1963–1965).
 The 400 series was a version of the American D series medium-duty models.
-Also built at Kew were the cab-over 300 series (1957–1965) and its successor the 500 series/K-series (1964–1978) tilt-cab.
-In 1964 Chrysler acquired its first stake in the British Rootes Group and it was decided to consolidate all truck production at Rootes' factory in Dunstable.
+Also built at Kew were the cab-over 300 series (1957–1965) and its successor, the 500 series/K-series (1964–1978) tilt-cab.
+In 1964, Chrysler acquired its first stake in the British Rootes Group, and it was decided to consolidate all truck production at Rootes' factory in Dunstable.
 British assembly of the 400 series was discontinued due to declining sales of normal-control trucks, and production of the 500 series was transferred to Dunstable in 1967.

-In some export markets, British-built Dodge trucks used the Fargo or DeSoto marques, and the situation was further complicated after the takeover of the Rootes Group whose commercial vehicles were sold under the Commer and Karrier marques.
-Some Dodge 500s were given Commer badges, whilst the 100 series "Commando" light truck (1970–1989) developed by Rootes was initially marketed under all five marques.
+In some export markets, British-built Dodge trucks used the Fargo or DeSoto marques.
+The situation was further complicated after the takeover of the Rootes Group, whose commercial vehicles were sold under the Commer and Karrier marques.
+Some Dodge 500s were given Commer badges, whilst the 100 series "Commando" light truck (1970–1989), developed by Rootes, was initially marketed under all five marques.
 In the UK market, Commers were usually lighter than Dodges, whereas the Karrier marque tended to be used on vehicles sold to public sector operators such as local authorities.
 Some of the smaller Commer/Karrier vans were also sold as Fargos in export markets.
-In 1976 Chrysler Europe rationalized its marques and thereafter all the British-built commercial vehicles were sold as Dodges or (increasingly rarely) Karriers.
+In 1976, Chrysler Europe rationalized its marques and thereafter all the British-built commercial vehicles were sold as Dodges or (increasingly rarely) Karriers.
 This included the smaller Commer SpaceVan (1960–1983) and Commer Walk-Thru (1961–1979), which became Dodges for their final years.
 The van and pick-up versions of Chrysler Europe's French-built Simca 1100 were also branded as Dodges in Britain from 1976, although they remained Simcas elsewhere (and became Talbots in Britain after 1979).